The endocrine system is a regulating force in your body, playing a key role in ensuring that your body works the way it should.

 The hypothalamus connects your nervous system with your endocrine system.

-It tells the pituitary gland to start or stop production of hormones.
+It tells the pituitary gland to start or stop the production of hormones.

 The pineal gland produces melatonin, which tells your body when to sleep.

-The thyroid, located in your neck, controls your metabolism.
+The thyroid, located in your neck, controls your metabolism through the production of thyroid hormones.

 The parathyroid controls phosphorus and calcium levels.